NoddleCare/NoddleCare/README.md

 ## 🛠️ Features

-- **AI-Powered Guidance:** Our app listens and provides therapeutic responses to support your child’s emotional growth.
+- **AI-Powered Guidance:** Our app listens and provides resilience building responses to support your child’s emotional growth.
 - **Group Messaging:** Connect with a supportive community of families and therapists.
 - **Easy to Use:** Designed for seamless integration into daily routines.